ChenghaoDing90/ChenghaoDing90.github.io/Information.md

 title: Education

-University of Illinois at Urbana-Champaign August 16-Present Ph.D Student in Nuclear Engineering GPA: 3.50/4.00
+University of Illinois at Urbana-Champaign  May 2021 (expected) Ph.D Student in Nuclear Engineering, GPA: 3.50/4.00

+Master of Science in Applied Statistics May 2020

+Master of Science in Nuclear Engineering Aug.
+2018